rustyrussell/bolts/12-offer-encoding.md

     `payment_preimage` that will be given in return for payment.
   - MUST specify exactly one signature TLV element: `signature`.
     - MUST set `sig` to the signature using `offer_node_id` as described in [Signature Calculation](#signature-calculation).
-  - if it has bolt11 features:
+  - if it supports bolt12 features:
     - MUST set `invoice_features`.`features` to the bitmap of features.
   - if the expiry for accepting payment is not 7200 seconds after `invoice_created_at`:
     - MUST set `invoice_relative_expiry`.`seconds_from_creation` to the number of